WORDS BY HOLLY MARGERRISON

 Seoul is a dense city that reflects the history over time, and Seoulites are used to crossing the boundaries of time.
 They consume the most up-to-date natural wines and music within an outdated commercial building where the hand-picked lights and chairs from designer brands harmonize.
 They remember the fierce history while taking a walk through the quiet historic places like Jongmyo Shrine and old palaces.

 Deoksugung Palace (where the shoot took place) is one of those places.
-Its famous Stonewall Walkway, one of the most popular promenades for Seoulites, is a place where you can see fallen leaves in autumn.
+Its famous Stonewall Walkway, one of the most popular promenades for Seoulites, is a place where you can see fallen leaves in fall.
 Above all, there are beautiful buildings that Seoulites adore.

 Where do you shop for fashion in Seoul?